Postgresql windows functions and CTEs

 Stats

-So we can combine them to get some stats for each artist.
+So we can combine them to get some stats for each movie.

 functions specific to window functions

-There are 5 functions that are specific to window functions.
+There are 5 functions that are specific to window functions unlike functions that can be used within or outside of windows functions.

 ROW_NUMBER()